kiruushinde/how-to-push-on-GitHub-/Readme.md

 now in order to push the commit's on remote which you have done on your local system, we use

 10. git push -u origin master

+# adding changed files to the remote

+now let suppose you have added few more text to this file, and you want to see this changes on your remote.

+1. git status 👉 to see the changes
+2. git add "file name"
+3. git commit -m "...."
+4. git push -u origin master

+and hence we repeat the above procedure to push anything on your remote..😃